The Two Faces of Dr. Jekyll: Reception

-The Monthly Film Bulletin of the U.K. wrote that the film "may be forgiven for tampering with a classic, but not for doing so with such a depressing lack of either wit or competence ...Silliness, in fact, has got the better of the film to such an extent that even its most calculatedly vicious episodes appear only mildly grotesque.
+The Monthly Film Bulletin wrote that the film "may be forgiven for tampering with a classic, but not for doing so with such a depressing lack of either wit or competence ...Silliness, in fact, has got the better of the film to such an extent that even its most calculatedly vicious episodes appear only mildly grotesque.
 The production, which uses up colour film lavishly on such episodes as a cancan sequence, is otherwise hard-up for ideas."

 Variety gave the film a good review, praising Paul Massie for an "interesting performance" and Jack Asher for "colorful and sure" camerawork.

 Eugene Archer of The New York Times called the film "lurid", and Massie "frankly ridiculous."

 Harrison's Reports graded the film as "Fair", adding, "Horror fans will hardly be scared by this well-mounted British import...
 Paul Massie does the best he can in the poorly written twin role."

 The film lost Hammer an estimated £30,000.

 Potential Remake

 In the mid-nineties, Denis Meikle wrote a potential remake under the suggestion of producer Michael Carreras.
-The script, titled Hyde: Monster of Desire, was briefly considered at 20th Century Fox before being revived at Dreamscape Pictures, with the idea of it being a $50 million picture with Sean Connery as Jekyll/Hyde.
+The script, titled Hyde: Monster of Desire, was briefly considered at 20th Century Fox before being revived at Dreamscape Pictures, with the idea of its being a $50 million picture with Sean Connery as Jekyll/Hyde.
 Ultimately, the critical and commercial flop of Mary Reilly (1996), TriStar Pictures' own Jekyll and Hyde film, and the dissolution of Dreamscape ended the project.
 The script is currently available on Meikle's website.